Privacy Policy

 3.3 For Communication

-- Notify you of platform updates and new features
+- Notify Members of platform updates and new features

 - Provide training resources and best practices